PADI Enriched Air (Nitrox) Diver Course – $169.95

 Enriched Air Nitrox offers advantages for all divers including:

 - A current Open Water SCUBA Diver certification or higher

 How long will it take?

-One 3 hour academic session with your Enriched Air Instructor.
-There are no required dives to attain Enriched Air Nitrox certification
+After completing the online portion of the course you will schedule a 1-2 hour practical session with your Enriched Air Instructor.
+There are no additional training dives required to earn Enriched Air Nitrox certification.